What You’ve Gut to Know

 - Fiber.
 If it could, your gut microbiome would be munching on fiber all day long.
 Fiber keeps you regular and feeds your gut’s beneficial bacteria.
 There’s even some evidence that the byproducts of fiber fermentation in the gut could help improve memory and reduce brain inflammation.

 - Probiotics.
 Foods rich in probiotics — or good bacteria that keep you healthy — are incredibly gut-nourishing.
 Add some yogurt, kombucha, kimchi, or sauerkraut to your cart, and eat up!
-(Or you could take a high-quality probiotic supplement to get all of the goodness without the sour edge.)
+(Or you could take our hight-quality mood, immunity and digest boosting probiotic supplements to get all of the goodness without the sour edge.)

 - Fruits and veggies.
 Plants contain polyphenols, valuable vitamins, and magic-feeling minerals that keep your gut working like a finely-tuned Swiss watch.
 Plus, they’re full of fiber.
 Plants: two gut-treats for the price of one!